ropensci/codemetar/cran-comments.md

 Dear CRAN Maintainers,

-This release migrates the default schema to a DOI-based URL rather than a purl.org based URL.
+This release follows the release of jsonld that introduced a bug.

-Package reviewer contributions are also now acknowledged with the newly supported `rev` MARC code.
+More details in the release summary below.

 Thanks!